openfaas-incubator/install-doks/README.md

 [https://github.com/openfaas/workshop](https://github.com/openfaas/workshop)

+* Add TLS for your OpenFaaS Gateway

+You can add TLS to your OpenFaaS Gateway URL with the following documentation: [1.0 SSL for the Gateway](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/)

 * Join OpenFaaS Insiders

 OpenFaaS Insiders get regular email updates on project news and developments including videos, blogs, and early-access to the latest features.
 Join by becoming a sponsor on GitHub at any tier.